 More From GOBankingRates

-Annual wages were primarily sourced from the Bureau of Labor Statistics on Sept.
-5, 2018.
-The most recent available data was for May 2017.
-Salary information for loss prevention managers and quality control systems managers was sourced from O-Net OnLine.
+Annual wages were primarily sourced from the Bureau of Labor Statistics on Nov.
+13, 2022.
+The most recent available data was for 2021.
+Salary information for compliance officer and quality control systems manager was sourced from PayScale.
+Salary information for loss prevention managers was sourced from O-Net OnLine.